JSpeedie/wmcontrib/README.md

 ### wmvc

+**Note:** This program is currently being considered for a name change. wmvc is no longer a good name as unlike `wmv` from wmutils, this program does not "shift" or move the window relative to itself.
+It's more similar to `wtp` which "teleports" (just sets the location non-relatively) to given parameters.
+Furthermore, this program no longer sends the window to set corners (which is a bad name to begin with because 5/9 of the locations it could send the window to were not actually corners), but rather anywhere on the screen.

 wmvc came about because I often would create a urxvt instance, set it to floating and then I'd drag it to a corner with my mouse.
 For instance, having a separate urxvt for svn, git or just for compiling the project. wmvc was designed to replace using the mouse and dragging the window.
-Instead you can use wmvc (in conjunction with wmutils wtp) to move a given window to a given "corner".
-With wtp, wmvc can send a window to any of the 4 corners of the screen as well as 5 other locations which may be useful.
-These locations are (from 1 to 9 respectively), are shown in the gif below.
+Instead you can use wmvc to move a given window to a given location, relative to the screen it is on.
+For instance, running (and making use of `wmutils`' `pfw`) `wmvc -x 1 -y 1 -w $(pfw)` will send the currently focused window to the bottom right corner of the screen it is currently on. `-x` and `-y` take `double`s.
+This means you could do `wmvc -x 0.7593 -y 1 -w $(pfw)` to send the currently focused window to the bottom of the screen, 75.93% of the way to being all the way in the bottom right corner.
+Some of the more useful locations (combinations of `-x` = 0, 0.5, 1 and `-y` = 0, 0.5, 1) are shown below.

 ![wmvc](https://github.com/JSpeedie/wmcontrib/blob/master/wmvc.gif?raw=true)

 ## To be added

-I plan on making some webms to show what these programs look like in action, but that will have to wait for now.
+I plan on making some gifs/webms to show what these programs look like in action (there's one for wmvc, but that will be replaced to show how it's functionality has been changed to allow for more possibilities), but that will have to wait for now.